Every business owner needs to know how to calculate their gross profit margin (%) and net profit margin (%).

 - Net Profit Margin (%) = Gross Profit less Company Overhead, Interest, and Taxes / Total Revenue x 100

-An Example of Net Profit & Net Profit Margin Calculations:
+Net Profit and Net Profit Margin Calculation: An Example

 Let’s say you own the same contracting business as the first example, but instead of just subtracting the cost of goods and services sold, this time you also include all of your company overhead expenses, interest, and taxes.
 We determine that the additional cost is $3,000.